-Management's discussion and analysis of financial condition and results of operations is provided as a supplement to the accompanying consolidated financial statements and related notes to help provide an understanding of our financial condition, the changes in our financial condition and the results of operations.
+Management's discussion and analysis of financial condition and results of operations is provided as a supplement to the accompanying consolidated financial statements and related notes to help provide an understanding of our results of operations and financial condition.
 Our discussion is organized as follows:

 - Executive overview.
-This section provides a general description of our business, as well as recent significant transactions and events that we believe are important in understanding the results of operations, as well as to anticipate future trends in those operations. - Results of operations.
-This section provides an analysis of our results of operations presented in the accompanying condensed consolidated statements of operations by comparing the results for the three and nine months ended March 31, 2014 and 2013. - Financial condition and liquidity and capital resources.
-This section provides an analysis of our cash flows, as well as a discussion of our outstanding debt that existed as of March 31, 2014.
+This section provides a general description of our business, as well as significant transactions and events that we believe are important in understanding the results of operations. - Results of operations.
+This section provides an analysis of our results of operations presented in the accompanyingcondensed consolidated statements of income by comparing the results for the respective years.
+Included in our analysis is a discussion of two performance metrics: (i) inventory turnover ratio and (ii) number of secured loans at quarter-end.
+Our inventory turnover ratio is a measure of how quickly inventory has moved during the past three and six months.
+The majority of the Company's trading activities involve two day value trades that produce slim gross margin percentages.
+The inventory turnover ratio measures the efficiency of our trading activity and the liquidity of our inventory.
+The number of secured loans at quarter-end, together with the aggregate of secured loans outstanding, are indicators of the size of our finance lending business. - Financial condition and liquidity and capital resources.
+This section provides an analysis of our cash flows, as well as a discussion of our outstanding debt that existed as of December 31, 2014.
 Included in the discussion of outstanding debt is a discussion of the amount of financial capacity available to fund our future commitments, as well as a discussion of other financing arrangements. - Critical accounting estimates.
 This section discusses those accounting policies that both are considered important to our financial condition and results, and require significant judgment and estimates on the part of management in their application.
 In addition, all of our policies, including critical accounting policies, are summarized in Note 2 to the accompanying condensed consolidated financial statements. - Recent accounting pronouncements.
-This section discusses new accounting pronouncements, dates of implementation and impact on our accompanying condensed consolidated consolidated financial statements, if any.
+This section discusses new accounting pronouncements, dates of implementation and impact on our accompanyingcondensed consolidated financial statements, if any.